 How is it done?

 An initial ultrasound scan of the shoulder is performed.
 This uses the same sound wave technology used to image a foetus during pregnancy.
 The high resolution technique can be applied to the shoulder to detect tendon tears or inflammation which could mimic or coexist with frozen shoulder.
-Ultrasound can also detect inflammation in the lining of the joint which is thought to be implicated in frozen shoulder.
+The ultrasound can also detect inflammation in the lining of the joint which is thought to be implicated in frozen shoulder.

 The hydrodilatation is performed in a special X-Ray screening room with the patient lying down.
 A local anaesthetic is infiltrated to the lining of the joint.
 A fine needle is positioned in the shoulder joint and the position confirmed with the injection of a small volume of contrast.
 This is followed by an injection of a long-acting steroid and local anaesthetic.
 The joint is then further distended with sterile saline.